tilt-dev/tilt.build/docs/product_faq.md

 layout: docs
 ---

-Tilt is a cloud-native development environment for teams that deploy to Kubernetes.
+Tilt is a cloud-native development engine for teams that deploy to Kubernetes.

 It's free and open-source.